Ponytail palms (Beaucarnea recurvata) are a go-to beginner plant. They are known for being drought tolerant and even low maintenance.

 You should wipe your plant with insecticide or neem oil to remove any insects or signs of them.

-After you have completely washed your plant and removed all the bugs, you should continue to treat the plant so the issue does not come back.
+After thoroughly washing your plant and removing all the bugs, you should continue to treat the plant so the issue does not come back.
+Repotting your plant in new soil is essential to eradicate the problem completely.

 How to Prevent Future Issues